ibergis/ibergis.github.io/docs/ibergis/for-users/user-manual/ibergis-plugin/dialogs/non-visual-obj.rst

 We can manage curves, patterns, timeseries, controls and rasters.
 In all cases, the following buttons are available:

-- Duplicate: it allows to duplicate a selected object.
+- Duplicate: allows to duplicate a selected object.
-- Create: it allows to create a new object.
+- Create: allows to create a new object.
-- Delete: it allows to delete a selected.
+- Delete: allows to delete a selected object.

 This window is used to create and configure non-visual objects.
 These elements are stored in the model and can be selectively activated depending on the requirements of each simulation.